A woman I’d met at a conference wrote to me: “I was addicted to meth for 5 years until I was diagnosed with ADHD.”

 My guess is it lost its effectiveness during the last half of 2012.

 I wasn’t able to focus at work.
 My relationships were more messed up than before.
 My apartment was a wreck.
 And my whole world felt like a bottomless pit.
-March 2013 I was hanging out with someone I shouldn’t have.
+During March 2013 I was hanging out with someone I shouldn’t have.
 Meth was in front of me and I made a really bad choice when I did it.

 It was a perfect storm for me to relapse, and I stayed addicted until I finally went to rehab on Nov 15th, 2014 until Jan 12th.